Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_overview_content.rst

 - short
 - float

-2. Using the XFBLAS API
+2. Using the Vitis BLAS API
 ========================

 2.1 General description
 ------------------------
-This section describes how to use the XFBLAS library API level.
+This section describes how to use the Vitis BLAS library API level.

 2.1.1 Error status
 ^^^^^^^^^^^^^^^^^^^
-XFBLAS API function calls return the error status of datatype `xfblasStatus_t <2.2.1 xfblasStatus_t_>`_.
+Vitis BLAS API function calls return the error status of datatype `xfblasStatus_t <2.2.1 xfblasStatus_t_>`_.

-2.1.2 XFBLAS initialization
+2.1.2 Vitis BLAS initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To initialize the library, xfblasCreate() function must be called.
 This function will open the device, download the FPGA image to the device  and create context on the selected compute unit.
 For a multi-kernels xclbin, contexts will be opened on the corresponding compute units.
 Please refer to :doc:`gemm example<L3_example_gemm>` for detail usage.